57 Best Chinese Movies of All Time [Fresh for 2024]

 “Lost and Love” follows the story of Lei, a poor farmer whose toddler son is kidnapped.

 Lei sets off on a 14-year journey in search of his son, traveling China’s countryside on an old motorbike.
-Along the way, Lei meets a young man who shared a fate similar to Lei’s son—he too was kidnapped as a child.
+Along the way, Lei meets a young man who shares a fate similar to Lei’s son—he too was kidnapped as a child.

 This film explores an ongoing social problem in China: human trafficking.
 It also examines this issue from the perspective of a poor farmer, who, in many ways, is the quintessential Chinese man.